ArulGupta2102/playwright-demo/README.md

 # Run from your project's root directory
 npm init playwright@latest
 ```
+On running the above command, it will ask you for few confirmations.
-This will create a configuration file, optionally add examples, a GitHub Action workflow and a first test example.spec.ts.
+This will create a configuration file, optionally add examples, a GitHub Action workflow(if true) and a first test example.spec.ts.
 You can now jump directly to writing assertions section.
-Make sure to name the subdirectory to test instead of e2e
+Make sure to name the subdirectory to test instead of e2e while configuring after running the above command.
+If you want to add CI/CD workflow, give the value of create Github Action true while configuring

 Add dependency and install browsers.